Apple Logo

 In 2001, Apple released the iPod, followed by the iTunes Music Store in 2003, entering the digital media market.
 In 2007, the iPhone combined phone, iPod, and internet functions, and in 2008, the App Store created a software ecosystem.

-In 2010, iPad entered the tablet market, and Apple became the second-largest company by market value, surpassing ExxonMobil.
+In 2010, the iPad entered the tablet market, and Apple became the second-largest company by market value, surpassing ExxonMobil.
 In 2011, Tim Cook became CEO and introduced the Apple Watch in 2014.

 From 2015 to 2020, the company expanded its services to include Apple Music, Apple TV+, and Apple Arcade, and launched Apple Card with Goldman Sachs in 2019.